RoonMoonlight/EnhancedMod/hl2e/README.md

 * For Half-Life 2 Update users: [Half-Life 2: Update, custom folder link](https://gamebanana.com/mods/35641)
 * For Half-Life 2 MMOD users: [MMod Universal custom folder support](https://gamebanana.com/mods/40726)

-## Note ##
-Always remember to read the description of each mod before installing!

-Valve, the Valve logo, Steam, the Steam logo, Half-Life, the Half-Life logo, Source, the Source logo are trademarks and/or registered trademarks of Valve Corporation in the U.S. and/or other countries.

-Half-Life 2 Enhanced is not sponsored, endorsed, licensed by, or affiliated with Valve Corporation.